Hever Castle: Attractions for tourists

 Hever Castle is now a tourist attraction, drawing on its links to Anne Boleyn and Henry VIII, its mazes, gardens and lakes.
 There is an annual event programme with assorted events, including jousting tournaments and archery displays in the summer months and an annual patchwork and quilting exhibition in September.
 The castle has also become the venue for a triathlon and open water swimming.
-The castle offers three floors containing antique furniture, Anne Boleyn's prayer books, instruments of torture, and a large collection of Tudor paintings.
+The castle has three floors containing antique furniture, Anne Boleyn's prayer books, instruments of torture, and a large collection of Tudor paintings.
 There is also a museum of the Kent and Sharpshooters Yeomanry.

 The remains of the original country house timbers can still be seen within the stone walls of the fortification, while the gatehouse is the only original part of the castle.
 It has the oldest working original portcullis in England.
-The grounds of the castle include a yew maze, planted in 1904.
+The grounds of the castle include a hedge maze of yew trees planted in 1904.
 There is also a water maze, opened in 1999, the object of which is to reach the folly at the centre without getting wet.
 In the children's adventure playground, there is a tower maze (currently undergoing reconstruction).
 The castle gardens contain a wide range of features, including an Italianate garden (including Fernery), rose gardens, herb garden, and topiary.

-The castle can provide accommodations for visitors who wish to stay overnight, including 28 rooms that can be rented in a B&B format.
-Dining rooms for breakfast are available in both the Astor wing and Anne Boleyn wing.
-The castle also operates three restaurants, located in the gardens.
+The castle has 28 B&B rooms that can be rented in a B&B format.
+The castle has three restaurants, located in the gardens.

+In popular culture

+The castle has been used as a location for music videos.

+The 2020 drama-thriller television series The Third Day used the castle as a filming location.
+The Loggia on the lake was used as the location for a peace conference in the comedy-drama tevelvision series The Great.
+Scenes from the second season of the Star Wars series Andor were filmed at the castle, doubling for Naboo.
+It was previously used for Star Wars: Episode I – The Phantom Menace.

+Movie productions that have filmed on the property include The Princess Bride and Inkheart.